-I hereby confirm that I have read, understood and agree to comply with the school's code of conduct.
+I hereby confirm that I have read, under conduct. stood and agree to comply with the school 's code of

-Name
+Name -

 Position/Post Held

 Signed Date

 Once completed, signed and dated, please return this form to the Principal.

 Addendum to Roe Valley Integrated Primary School Safeguarding and Child Protection Policy